 The Sight tapestry wall-hanging is woven in one size: 24″x19″ US$70

 To order: select quantity and click on the red button to enter the securely encrypted shopping cart (as secure as online banking).
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.

 The Sight tapestry wall-hanging is from the famous six Lady and the Unicorn wall tapestries at the Musée National du Moyen Age, the Cluny Museum, in Paris.
 It shows the seated lady holding a mirror into which the unicorn gazes while resting his front legs on her lap while the lion looks away.
 The Sight tapestry is now woven in France in 100% cotton and is fully lined with a rod pocket for easy hanging.